Xaocsoul/mindustry-admin-button-but-with-alpha-chan/README.md

 # mindustry-admin-button
-Mindustry mod that adds a button when you click which a message with randomly color generated admin icons(0.1% router)is sent to the chat
+Mindustry mod that adds a button when you click which a message with randomly color generated alpha chan icons(0.1% router)is sent to the chat original by vernaon